Frequently Asked Questions

 - What can Career Development provide your student in his or her efforts to prepare for graduate school?

-Career Development has two professional advisors and two graduate interns who serve undergraduates and alumni considering or applying to graduate or professional school.
-Our advisors help students in some of the following areas: determining the fit between graduate programs, career plans and vocational interests, educating applicants about the details of the application process, pinpointing optimal application strategies, and financing professional or graduate school.
-Our advisors also read applicants’ personal statements and provide critiques.
+Our advisors help students in some of the following areas: determining the fit between graduate programs, career plans and vocational interests; educating applicants about the details of the application process; and reading applicants’ personal statements to provide critiques.
 Finally, we also encourage our students to meet with faculty for current advice about the most appropriate programs in their disciplines.

 Back to List